JayeFive/LibraryManagementSystem/README.txt

 #Todo
--Begin work on the borrower records

 -Begin work on branch records and book copies
+	-Start with populating the branch table with branches.
+	-Populate the book_copies table to give branches their books -Begin work on the borrower records
+	-Populate the borrower table with library goers.
+	-Populate the book_loans table with loaned books

+-Check to see that all reqruisites have been met
+-New Query to complete project requirements

+-Finish up README.txt with relevant project information

 #Project reqruisites
 - There is a book called 'The Lost Tribe' found in the 'Sharpstown' branch.